MicrosoftDocs/partner-center-pr.it-it/partner-center/announcements/2020-april.md

 - Microsoft 365 A5 Insider Risk Management
 - Microsoft 365 A5 eDiscovery and Audit

-Vedere gli ID offerta seguenti nel listino prezzi:
+Fare riferimento agli ID offerta seguenti nel listino prezzi:

 - Microsoft 365 A5 Information Protection and Governance per istituti di istruzione | 0514821c-f7d8-41fc-8c94-59e59d3d6034
 - Microsoft 365 A5 Information Protection and Governance per studenti | a91941ff-79a2-4476-a064-c5a6922e0bbd